polyaxon/polyaxon/site/docs/core/quick-start/components.md

 ```

 > The outputs on the other hand have a delayed validation by default, since we will populate the results during the run.
-If you want to force an output validation, you need to set `delayValidation: false`.
+If you want to validate an output eagerly, you need to set `delayValidation: false`.

 > You don't have to define outputs or inputs, and you can still log information during the run,
 for instance we defined 2 outputs, but our program will log 4 results (val_loss and val_accuracy as well)

-When you run this experiment you will notice that Polyaxon will automatically populate the inputs section in the dashboard automatically.
+When you run this experiment you will notice that Polyaxon will populate the inputs section in the dashboard automatically.

-## List the runs
+## List the operations

 Let's check the list of experiments we've created so far: